Ryan-Kendrick/wall-of-desire/README.md

 https://api.rawg.io/docs/

-## To Do

-- Nothing! v1.0

 ## Notes

-- I have mixed too much of my own CSS with Tailwind instead of learning the Tailwind classes to do the same job
+- I learned that it is best to avoid using your own CSS on top of Tailwind classes.
+If I did the project again I would minimise the amount of vanilla CSS used.

 - Stretch features could include: